 The Giants' 2011 story so far is one of Coughlin the coach and Eli Manning the quarterback doing a lot with a little.
 The offensive line is thin and (largely) old and simply hasn't been very good.
 The defense is succeeding because it's good at getting to the opposing quarterback and because of some surprisingly stellar individual performances in the secondary.
-The Giants are still frighteningly thin in all of the spots in which they were thin in early September, and the fact that Coughlin has managed to win more games than he's lost so far is worthy of praise and gratitude from the fan base -- not the same old tired questions about job security.
+They're still frighteningly thin in all of the spots in which they were thin in early September, and the fact that Coughlin's managed to win more games than he's lost so far is worthy of praise and gratitude from the fan base -- not the same old tired questions about job security.

 Look deeper, folks.
 The 2009 Giants were an embarrassment -- a talented but bratty bunch of defensive players who mailed in the second half of the season because they didn't like their defensive coordinator.
 The 2010 Giants were 15 minutes of football away from locking up their division before a Michael Vick/DeSean Jackson miracle snatched it away.
 The 2011 Giants are a far different story.

 First of all, they haven't blown it yet.
 Manning and the defensive line have played well enough this year that it wouldn't be a stunning surprise if they beat the Saints on Monday Night and at least played the Packers tough next week.
 The Giants have been in every game, and the excellence of their quarterback and his receivers gives them a chance in every fourth quarter despite their problems up front, in the running game, at linebacker and on special teams.
 What they have proved so far is that they're tough and spirited and capable of outperforming expectations and the talent level of their roster.
 And if they stumble through this brutal second-half schedule and miss the playoffs again, that won't prove they're the same old Giants from years past, even if that's the way it looks to the casual observer.
 These Giants deserve more respect than that.